Beyond IID: data-driven decision-making in heterogeneous environments: Problem formulation

 The heterogeneity ball $\mathcal{U}_\epsilon(\mesOut)$ includes all distributions that are within a distance of $\epsilon$ from $\mesOut$.
-Next, we formally define a data-driven decision-making problem in a heterogeneous environment. \begin{definition}[Data-driven decision-making problem in heterogeneous environment] A data-driven decision-making problem in a heterogeneous environment is defined by the tuple: $\left( \actSp, \envSp, \mesSp, d, g, \mathtt{ORACLE} \right)$, where $\actSp$ is the set of possible actions, $\envSp$ is the environment space, $\mesSp$ is the space of measures nature can select from, $d$ is a metric on the space of measures, $g$ is an objective function, and $\mathtt{ORACLE}$ is a mapping from environment measures to target actions. \end{definition}
+Next, we formally define a data-driven decision-making problem in a heterogeneous environment. \begin{definition}[Data-driven decision-making problem in heterogeneous environment] An instance $\mathcal{I}$ of a data-driven decision-making problem in a heterogeneous environment is defined by the tuple: $\mathcal{I}=\left( \actSp, \envSp, \mesSp, d, g \right)$, where $\actSp$ is the set of possible actions, $\envSp$ is the environment space, $\mesSp$ is the space of measures nature can select from, $d$ is a metric on the space of measures, and $g$ is an objective function. \end{definition}

 \textbf{Focal metrics.} The definition above is general, and the framework can be applied to a variety of metrics.
 In this work, we also aim at developing an understanding of the effect of heterogeneity under various metrics and various problem classes.
-To illustrate the versatility of our framework, we will focus in this work on three common distances: the Kolmogorov distance denoted by $d_{K}$, the total variation distance denoted by $d_{TV}$ and the Wasserstein distance denoted by $d_{W}$ (see \Cref{sec:IPM} for formal definitions).

-These distances describe different ways in which two distributions may differ and, as we will see will imply different tradeoffs in the problems we analyze.
+To illustrate the versatility of our framework, we will focus in this work on two common distances: the Kolmogorov distance denoted by $d_{K}$ and the Wasserstein distance denoted by $d_{W}$ (see \Cref{sec:IPM} for formal definitions).
+These distances describe different ways in which two distributions may differ and, as we will see, imply different tradeoffs in the problems we analyze.